BastilleBSD/bastille/docs/chapters/networking.rst

 We could have also written that IPV6 address as 2001:19f0:6c01:114c:0:0

-Where the /64 basicaly means that the first 5 4 digit hexadecimals values define the network, and the last set,  we can assign as we want to the Bastille Container.
+Where the /64 basicaly means that the first 64 bits of the address (4x4 character hexadecimal) values define the network, and the remaining characters, we can assign as we want to the Bastille Container.
 In the actual bastille create command given above, it was defined to be 100.
-But we also have to tell vultr that we are now using this address.
+But we also have to tell the host operating system that we are now using this address.
 This is done on freebsd with the following command

 .. code-block:: shell